xancenl/ApiConsoleClient/README.md

 A .NET 9 console client that generates a strongly-typed API client and models from an OpenAPI (Swagger) spec and calls endpoints using Flurl.Http.

 This project is fully self-contained: it parses the OpenAPI document and generates the client code and DTOs inside the repo.
 Tests use xUnit and Flurl.Http.Testing.
+The HTTP client is built on Flurl with structured logging, a verbose switch, correlation IDs, and a small telemetry abstraction.

 ## Prerequisites